 Citizen Bike Garden 🚲 🌱

-Building with neighbors a bike shed for 6-8 bikes with two citizen gardens on top.
+Building with neighbours a bike shed for 6-8 bikes with two citizen gardens on top.

 Play streets 🤸♀️

-Organising together play streets on all the streets of the neighborhood during the summer.
+Organising together play streets on all the streets of the neighbourhood during the summer.

 - trampoline, cleaning graffiti, making a colorful bicycle lane 🚲 🌈